Statement of Inclusion

 • Young Activist Club

-This student-run organization focuses on current political, social and environmental issues.
-Each year they base their activities and discussions on a given theme geared toward the entire upper school community, with an aim to better the world.
+The Young Activist Club focuses on current political, social and environmental issues.
+Each year the club bases its activities and discussions on a given theme geared toward the entire upper school community, with an aim to better the world.